Board of Directors 2019-2020

 Janice Elmhirst, BSc, PhD, British Columbia

-Janice joined the Board of Directors in 2014 and has served as President since 2016-2017.
-She is also a member of the Fundraising Committee.
+Janice joined the CFFAE Board of Directors in 2014 and was elected President in 2016.

 Mary Leggett, BSc, PhD, Saskatchewan